ng-Classic/ng-classic/aio/content/guide/service-worker-devops.md

 ## Service worker safety

-Bugs or broken configurations could cause the Angular service worker to act in unexpected ways.
+Bugs or broken configurations could cause the Angular Classicservice worker to act in unexpected ways.
-If this happens, the Angular service worker contains several failsafe mechanisms in case an administrator needs to deactivate the service worker quickly.
+If this happens, the Angular Classicservice worker contains several failsafe mechanisms in case an administrator needs to deactivate the service worker quickly.

 ### Fail-safe